esheldon/nsim/config/README.md

 - sim-ggnr02z
     - gauss model and psf
 - run-ggnr02zmcal-degrade01
+    - at bnl
-    - Rpsf = 0.0 !
+    - Rpsf is well detected but small
+            -8.06407392e-05 +/- 4.20040477e-06

 - run-ggnr02mcal-t01
-    - Rpsf != 0.0!
+    - at slac
+    - additive is huge (and Rpsf is measured to be even larger)
+        meas: 0.0351855 +/- 0.000108188, 0.00190488 +/- 0.000110891
+        fracdiff: 5.30e-03 +/- 3.09e-03

-    so something is going wrong in the degradation.  note in other runs the degradation (even for skynoise/1000 start) was at least working reasonably well in reproducing the Rpsf
+    so something is going wrong in the degradation.  note in some runs the degradation (even for skynoise/1000 start) was at least working reasonably well in reproducing the Rpsf

     - ideas
         - need larger start noise, to include some of the issues?
 In my other sims I used noise/10
+            - looks the same in a quick test
+        - maybe difference running at bnl vs slac
+            - the degrade ran at bnl and the regular at slac.
+So try running the degrade again at slac to see if suddenly the additive term appears.

+- run-ggnr02zmcal-degrade02
+    - at slac to see if additive appears
+    - quick test shows (on 1000 galaxies) that it is not there, or at least small 8.69472673e-05 +/- 3.74688387e-05
+    - trying a deepcopy on obs in case I missed something
+        - that did it.... wtf?

 - ideas
     * look at high s/n